 Moss and Fontana

-Marjorie Moss and Georges Fontana were the most graceful and sought after British dancing duo in the 1920s.
-They secured high praise in London and Paris before conquering New York and were regarded by some as ‘the greatest pair of dancers since the Vernon Castles.’
+Marjorie Moss and Georges Fontana were the most graceful and sought after British dancing duo in the Jazz Age.
+They secured high praise in London and Paris in the 1920s before conquering New York in the late 1920s and were regarded by some as ‘the greatest pair of dancers since the Vernon Castles.’

 As a young girl, Marjorie Violet (Mollie) Moss (born 1893) attended classes with the legendary ballet dancer Pavlova at Ivy House in 1913.
 Here she met the dancer Phyllis Bedells who took her under her wing.
 When Pavolva left London, Mollie Moss became one of Bedell’s special pupils and performed for the first time in The Vine produced 22nd March 1915 at the Empire Theatre.
 Bedell trained Moss as her understudy and described her as having ‘flaxen curls and a simple charm.’
 It is believed that Moss also served an apprenticeship with the Theodore Kosloff Company.
 She was tiny, fragile and delicate and in later life emerged having a limitless capacity to socialise.
 Although she liked to keep her early life a secret you couldn’t help notice her cockney accent.